-In preparation for the January 31-February 1, 2019, meeting "Confronting the Crisis in Independent Media," CIMA conducted background research to identify existing and potential pathways for donors to respond to the multi-faceted crisis confronting media and governance.1 The objective of this research was to understand the strategies undertaken by donor organizations and draw lessons from their experiences.
-The findings are aimed at those organizations that wish to operationalize policy commitments, provide new forms of support in response to emerging challenges, or strengthen the effectiveness of current assistance, which totals about \$600 million annually from both official and private sources.
-Pursuing the objectives previously identified by the members of the DAC Network on Governance (GovNet), CIMA focused its search on pathways for providing support that is demand-driven, coordinated, and oriented toward strategic, long-term objectives.
+The objective of the research was to understand the strategies undertaken by donor organizations trying to strengthen the media's public service function and to draw lessons from their experiences.
+The findings are aimed at those organizations that wish to operationalize policy commitments, provide new forms of support in response to emerging challenges, or strengthen the effectiveness of current assistance, which totals about \$600 million annually from both official and private development assistance.5

-The research found strong interest among donors and implementers in this agenda.
-Donors are already exploring opportunities to provide more effective and long-term support to the media sector, pursuing two broad pathways to achieving these goals: 1) Building multi-stakeholder coalitions and networks for sustainable media ecosystems; and 2) leveraging governance and development agendas for media development.
+The impetus for this research originated from discussions with members of the Network on Governance (GovNet which is one of the working groups under the Development Assistance Committee, the forum of official donors who together provide \$147 billion in annual development assistance).
+A broader set of donors and implementers working in the media sector-both public and private-quickly expressed interest in joining this conversation.
+In interviews at bilateral, private, and multilateral institutions conducted for this report, donors described how they are already exploring opportunities to provide more effective and long-term support to the media sector, pursuing two broad pathways to achieving these goals: 1) Building multi-stakeholder coalitions and networks for sustainable media ecosystems, and 2) leveraging governance and development agendas for media development.
 The research highlighted the obstacles most frequently encountered in these efforts, particularly those related to limited human resources and weaknesses in the cooperative structures of aid, but also strategies for overcoming them.
 The research concludes that opportunities exist to call attention to and build knowledge around media support and to promote greater coordination across donors in the sector.
-We will refer to these opportunities as "entry points" because they are, in effect, the on-ramps to the two pathways.
+The report will refer to these opportunities as "entry points" because they are, in effect, the on-ramps to the two pathways.
 The term "entry points" also serves as a useful shorthand for the complex constellation of international commitments and frameworks, existing networks and relationships, shared objectives and interests, and operational capacities that create such opportunities.